Season Summary: 2018

 Highlights of the round 5 VFLW game against Casey Demons at Williamstown can be viewed by clicking on the following link:

 North Ballarat recruit, Lachie George, played his 175th VFL game and received life membership in the round 11 clash at Williamstown with Sandringham, played in torrential rain and wind.
 The Zebras went goalless for the first time in their history and registered their lowest-ever score in the 11.11.77 to 0.9.9 defeat, where the Seagulls kicked 8 goals in the last quarter, with Gibbons best.
-This was the first time that a VFA/VFL team had failed to kick a goal since Northcote achieved the feat in 1919.
+This was the first time that a VFA/VFL team had failed to kick a goal since Northcote 'achieved' the feat in 1919.

 For highlights of the round 11 game against Sandringham please click on the following link:

-Records were broken again in the round 13 match against Collingwood at Williamstown, when Ben Jolley broke Troy West’s games record at the Seagulls.
+Records tumbled again in the round 13 match against Collingwood at Williamstown, when Ben Jolley broke Troy West’s games record at the Seagulls.
 In his 209th appearance, Jolley enjoyed a third consecutive win, 13.13.91 to 9.7.61, set up by a 7 goal to 2 third quarter.
 Jolley came to Williamstown from the Bendigo Bombers with Jason Cloke in 2008, and is one of only five players to represent the Club in 200 games, joining West, Saade Ghazi, Tom Russell and Ray Smith.

 Prior to the Collingwood match, the VFLW team played a curtain-raiser against Darebin Falcons.
 Highlights of the game can be viewed at the following link: